u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/development/coding_guidelines.rst

 Coding guidelines
 =================

-This page introduces the Odoo Coding Guidelines.
-Those aim to improve the quality of Odoo Apps code.
+This page introduces the Thrive Bureau ERP Coding Guidelines.
+Those aim to improve the quality of Thrive Bureau ERP Apps code.
 Indeed proper code improves readability, eases maintenance, helps debugging, lowers complexity and promotes reliability.
 These guidelines should be applied to every new module and to all new development.